swcarpentry/DEPRECATED-boot-camps/python/write_code_for_people/Readme.md

 Out[10]: int
 ```

 It's an `int`, which is an integer — a number with no decimal component.
-Let's assign a value of 2.7 (which has a decimal part) to voltage.
+Let's assign a value of 2.7 (which has a decimal part) to `voltage`.
 What happens to the type?

 ```
 In [11]: voltage = 2.7